Weight Loss

 Calcium carbonate | Antacid | Tums, Alka-Seltzer, Rolaids | Heartburn |

 Wegovy may not be the best medicine for you if your side effects persist despite treatment and lifestyle changes.
 Talk to your healthcare provider about your options.
-They’ll help you decide whether to stop Wegovy, lower your dose, or try another weight loss medication.
+They’ll help you decide whether to stop Wegovy, lower your dose, or try other Wegovy alternatives.

 Serious side effects can occur when taking Wegovy.
 Serious side effects experienced in clinical trials include: